semrush/intergalactic/website/docs/data-display/donut-chart/donut-chart.md

 @## Usage in UX/UI

-> **It is not recommended to display more than five of data on the donut chart**.
+> **It isn’t recommended to display more than five of data on the donut chart**.
 If there are more than five categories, display the largest five, and place the others in the sixth category and name it Other.

 Don't use donut chart to compare two sets of values.
 Instead, you can use [Stacked bar chart](/data-display/bar-chart).